nathanielxd/flutterfall/docs/DOCS.md

 What I thought is that bloc's and many other patterns lack a strict architectural pattern.
 There are many inconsistencies in examples and tutorials all over the internet and a lot of people find it hard to implement bloc their own way.

-So I came up with a stricter way of managing and organising a flutter project using bloc, that also comes with a directory structure.
+Initially, I just wanted to make an extension to help me with the boilerplate code and structuring, so I came up with a stricter way of managing and organising a flutter project using bloc, that also comes with a directory structure.

 Main points I made while creating this were:
 - Abstract everything as much as possible, allowing us a scalable, understandable and testable application